 The Facing Freedom exhibition contains images, artifacts, and interactive displays that work together to tell personal stories related to freedom.
 Specific topics explored include women’s suffrage and the formation of unions, Japanese internment, and a local school boycott.

 Students can conduct research on a number of topics while here as well within the onsite Research Center.
 There are photographs, newspapers, and other printed material in this extensive collection.
-There are also student programs offered at the museum for school groups which provide one-of-a-kind historical information and educational experiences!
+There are also student programs offered at the museum for school groups that provide one-of-a-kind historical information and educational experiences!